 There are some legitimate Bitcoin mining schemes, but there are far more mining scams than legitimate outfits.
-Since it is difficult for most investors to confirm if a mining scheme actually owns mining gear (or does any mining at all), there are many websites that claim to mine but simply take investor funds, pay high returns for a while to build trust and then simply disappear.
+Since it is difficult for most investors to confirm if a mining scheme owns mining gear (or does any mining at all), many websites claim to mine but take investor funds, pay high returns for a while to build trust and then disappear.

 Avoiding mining scams